jth1911/mac-ml-speed-test/README.md

 ### Base environment setup

-1. Install homebrew using option 1 or 2.
-- Option 1:
+1.Install Xcode Command Line Tools
 - Run `xcode-select --install` in terminal
-    - Verify installation `xcode-select -p`
+- Run `xcode-select -p` in terminal to verify installation
-    - Skip to step 2.
-- Option 2: Go to https://brew.sh/ and follow the main instructions on the front page.
+    - You should see the following: `/Library/Developer/CommandLineTools`

+3. Install homebrew
+- Run `$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` in terminal
 - Run the commands on the homebrew webpage in the terminal and follow the instructions when they appear.

-2. Install miniforge to get conda: https://github.com/conda-forge/miniforge
+4. Install miniforge to get conda: https://github.com/conda-forge/miniforge

 ```
 brew install miniforge